cubeconvict/data-engineering/readme.md

 Here are a few projects I've put together

 ## A selection of R programming
 These are artifacts coming from several courses that I took as part of the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) on Coursera by Johns Hopkins.
+See the [ReadMe](r-programming) in that folder for more information and samples.